 Mission Statement: To promote the development of young men and women emerging from the foster care system in South Florida into their full potential by providing the essential tools they need to thrive: life and work skills, housing, education, nutrition, healthcare, and more.

 What We Do

 Incorporated in early 2017 as MagicWaste Foundation Inc., MagicWaste Youth Foundation (MWYF) is an ALL VOLUNTEER 501(c)(3) nonprofit organization focused on assisting South Florida disadvantaged youths that are in the process of “aging-out” or have already been “aged-out” of the foster care system with their life and work skills, housing, education, nutrition, healthcare, and other needs.

 The organization is the brainchild of Rodolfo “Rudy” Bustamante, a Miami entrepreneur who serves as its president and guiding force.

-MWYF partners with area charities and organizations that counsel, mentor, educate, and provide these young men and women with the support and specialized programs that will enable them to
+MWYF partners with area charities and organizations to counsel, mentor, educate, and provide these young men and women with the support and specialized programs that will enable them to

 • Rise above their circumstances;

 • Stay off the streets, away from gangs, violence and drugs;

 • Develop to their fullest potential; and

 • Build a better future for themselves, their families and peers, and their community.